orme292/symwalker/README.md

 `WithFollowedSymLinks()`: Used to tell SymWalker that it SHOULD evaluate and/or walk symlinks.

 `WithLogging()`: Tells SymWalker to emit logs.
 SymWalker uses `log.Printf` to output messages.

+`WithoutFiles()`: Tells SymWalker to skip processing non-directory entries; Results.Files will be empty.

 ### Call SymWalk